danimelchor/clypi/docs/learn/advanced_arguments.md

 ## Deferring arguments

 CLIs can get very complex.
 Sometimes we want to build a complex graph of dependencies between the arguments and it is hard to do that.
-For example, we can have an application that does not use `--num-threads` if `--single-threaded` was provided already.
+For example, we can have an application that does not use `--num-cores` if `--single-threaded` was provided already.
 For that, clypi offers `arg(defer=True)`.

 The internals are complex but the user experience is quite simple: clypi will not prompt or require this value being passed up until when it's executed.